zhiqinghuang/marathon/docs/docs/persistent-volumes.md

 Once a task that used persistent volumes has terminated, its metadata will be kept.
 This metadata will be used to launch a replacement task when needed.

-For example, if you scale down from 5 to 3 instances, you will see 2 tasks in the `Waiting` state along with the information about the persistent volumes the tasks were using as well as about the agents on which they are placed.
+For example, if you mesosphere.marathon.scale down from 5 to 3 instances, you will see 2 tasks in the `Waiting` state along with the information about the persistent volumes the tasks were using as well as about the agents on which they are placed.
 Marathon will not unreserve those resources and will not destroy the volumes.
-When you scale up again, Marathon will attempt to launch tasks that use those existing reservations and volumes as soon as it gets a Mesos offer containing the labeled resources.
+When you mesosphere.marathon.scale up again, Marathon will attempt to launch tasks that use those existing reservations and volumes as soon as it gets a Mesos offer containing the labeled resources.
 Marathon will only schedule unreserve/destroy operations when:

 - the application is deleted (in which case volumes of all its tasks are destroyed, and all reservations are deleted).
 - you explicitly delete one or more suspended tasks with a `wipe=true` flag.